 A member must pay to the company the amount of each fee levied on the member by the due date specified in the notice of the fee.
 If a fee is payable in one or more fixed amounts by one or more fixed dates, the member must pay to the company all those amounts by the respective dates.

-A member must pay to the company interest at the rate of 10% per annum on any amount referred to in rule 9(g) which is not paid on or before the time appointed for its payment, from the time appointed for payment to the time of the actual payment, and expenses incurred by the company because of the failure to pay or late payment of that amount.
-The directors may waive payment of all or any part of an amount payable under this rule 9(h).

-The company may recover an amount due and payable under rules 9(g) and 9(h) from a member by commencing legal action against the member for all or part of the amount due.
+The company may recover an amount due and payable under rule 9(g) from a member by commencing legal action against the member for all or part of the amount due.

-The debt due in respect of an amount payable under rules 9(g) and 9(h) is sufficiently proved by evidence that the name of the member sued is entered in the register and there is a record in the minute books of the company of the resolution requiring payment of the fee or the fixed amount referred to in rule 9(g).
+The debt due in respect of an amount payable under rule 9(g) is sufficiently proved by evidence that the name of the member sued is entered in the register and there is a record in the minute books of the company of the resolution requiring payment of the fee or the fixed amount referred to in rule 9(g).

 The company may accept from any member all or any part of the fees payable before that amount is due and payable.
-The company may pay interest at any rate the directors resolve on the amount paid before it is due and payable (from the date of receipt until and including the date the amount becomes actually payable) and the company may repay the amount so paid to that member.

 General meetings